ucrengineer/TraderShop.Financials.TdAmeritrade/src/TdAmeritrade/TraderShop.Financials.TdAmeritrade.Quotes/README.md

 ## Description

-This library uses the TdAmeritrade API to provide information on quotes for a given symbol.
+This library uses the TdAmeritrade API for information on quotes for a given symbol.
 See the Quote, Future, FutureOptions, and MutualFund classes for more information.